overhangio/tutor-forum/README.rst

 .. code-block:: bash

     tutor mounts add /path/to/cs_comments_service
-    tutor dev start
+    tutor dev launch

-Once a local repository is mounted in the image, you will have to install all `gems`_ (ruby dependencies):
+If the list of dependencies ``Gemfile`` are modified, it is necessary to re-install all `gems`_ (ruby dependencies):

 .. code-block:: bash

-    bundle install
+    tutor dev run forum bundle install

 .. _gems: https://guides.rubygems.org/what-is-a-gem/